-MENU INFORMATION ☐ Full Service Menu (numerous items) attach menu ☐ Limited Menu (a few items) attach menu Do you plan on serving any animal food undercooked, raw, or cooked to order?
-Do you have or have you applied for an alcoholic beverage license? \Box YES \Box NO \Box N/A PROJECTED CAPACITY Number of seats = (Include inside and outside seating as described in the instructions.
-Mark '0' if no seating provided) Patrons served daily (projected) = EMPLOYEE INFORMATION Anticipated # of employees/volunteers, including owner = Do you have one or more Certified Food Protection Manager(s) on Staff who has supervisory responsibility? ☐ YES ☐ NO ☐ Exempt (only prepackaged food and beverages) If YES, Please attach a copy of your National Certificate(s) If NO, Do you have a Person-In-Charge enrolled in Food Safety Training? ☐ YES ☐ NO If YES, Name, Date, and Location of Course Do you have procedures and plans where specified in the Iowa Food Code (for example, HACCP plan if required, Employee Health Reporting Policy, Standard Operating Procedures, Bodily Fluid Clean-up Procedures): If yes, attach copies If no, please have any required plans and procedures available at the preopening inspection FACILITY FLOOR PLAN & EQUIPMENT SCHEDULE REQUIREMENTS ALL "NEW FACILITIES" AS DESCRIBED IN THE FACILITY TYPE SECTION MUST ATTACH FACILITY PLANS AND SIGN BELOW.
+Full Service Menu (numerous items) attach menu Limited Menu (a few items) attach menu Do you plan on serving any animal food undercooked, raw, or cooked to order?
+Do you have or have you applied for an alcoholic beverage license?
+YES NO N/A PROJECTED CAPACITY Number of seats = (Include inside and outside seating as described in the instructions.
+Mark '0' if no seating provided) Patrons served daily (projected) = EMPLOYEE INFORMATION Anticipated # of employees/volunteers, including owner = Do you have one or more Certified Food Protection Manager(s) on Staff who has supervisory responsibility?
+YES If YES, Please attach a copy of your National Certificate(s) If NO, Do you have a Person-In-Charge enrolled in Food Safety Training?
+YES 🗌 NO If YES, Name, Date, and Location of Course Do you have procedures and plans where specified in the Iowa Food Code (for example, HACCP plan if required, Employee Health Reporting Policy, Standard Operating Procedures, Bodily Fluid Clean-up Procedures): 🗌 Yes 🔲 No 🗌 N/A If yes, attach copies If no, please have any required plans and procedures available at the preopening inspection

+FACILITY FLOOR PLAN & EQUIPMENT SCHEDULE REQUIREMENTS

+ALL "NEW FACILITIES" AS DESCRIBED IN THE FACILITY TYPE SECTION MUST ATTACH FACILITY PLANS AND SIGN BELOW.

 All facilities must submit ONE copy of a facility floor plan/layout.
-This plan must include; the basic lay out of the facility, the location of all food service equipment, a listing of the equipment (including manufacturer's names and model numbers), water and sewer connection locations, restroom locations and fixtures, lighting schedules, surface or finish coat materials of floors, walls and ceilings, and A site plan showing exterior building structures (including storage areas, trash receptacles, outside refrigeration units, etc).
+This plan must include;

+- the basic lay out of the facility, - the location of all food service equipment, - a listing of the equipment (including manufacturer's names and model numbers), - water and sewer connection locations, - restroom locations and fixtures, - lighting schedules, - surface or finish coat materials of floors, walls and ceilings, and - A site plan showing exterior building structures (including storage areas, trash receptacles, outside refrigeration units, etc....).

 Plans may be hand drawn, to approximate scale, and must be neat and legible.
 Plans will not be returned to you.

-The appropriate floor plan AND equipment list are attached to this application.
-Applicant Signature
+\The appropriate floor plan AND equipment list are attached to this application.